Special offer

 Examples of how cultural differences impact the workplace

-Cultural differences in the workplace can manifest in several ways, depending on your team members’ environment and unique backgrounds.
-A few common cultural diversity examples are outlined below.
+Cultural differences can impact the workplace in several ways, depending on your team members’ backgrounds.

 Dress code